Aviva Lifestyle Flexible Enhanced - Cashback £1000

 Minimum Property Valuation

-The minimum property valuation applicable to this Aviva Enhanced Drawdown Lifetime Mortgage plan is £75,000 with no maximum.
+This Aviva Enhanced Drawdown Lifetime Mortgage plan requires a minimum property valuation of £75,000 and has no maximum.

 Property Location Requirements